AMSP-04/NETN-TMR/NETN-TMR.md

 1. A `InitiateTransfer` with `TransferType` set to `AcquireWithoutNegotiation` is sent from an **Trigger Federate** to the **Request Federate**.
 2. The **Request Federate** uses the HLA Ownership Management Service `attributeOwnershipAcquisitionIfAvailable` to request ownership of attributes without negotiation of its release.
-3. The HLA Ownership Management Service `attributeOwnershipAcquisitionNotification` informs the **Request Federate** when transfer of ownership is completed.
+3. The HLA Ownership Management Service `attributeOwnershipAcquisitionNotification` informs the **Request Federate** of ownership transfer completion.
 4. The **Request Federate** informs the **Trigger Federate** of the result of the transfer by sending a `TransferResults` interaction.